Yehia3A/Cloud-Assignment-2/README.md

 5. **Check Dead-Letter Queue (Optional)**:
    - If processing fails, go to the SQS console, select `OrderQueueDLQ`.
    - Click **Send and receive messages** > **Poll for messages** to debug.
+## Explanation (max 1 page) of how visibility timeout and DLQ were useful
+In my Event-Driven Order Notification System built for Assignment 2, I found the visibility timeout and Dead-Letter Queue (DLQ) to be essential SQS features that greatly improved reliability and fault tolerance.
+I set the visibility timeout to 30 seconds for OrderQueueNew, which determines how long a message remains invisible to other consumers after my Lambda function OrderProcessor picks it up.
+This prevented duplicate processing by ensuring only one Lambda instance handled the message at a time.
+If my Lambda failed to process the message within 30 seconds—say, due to a timeout or error—the message became visible again, allowing another attempt.
+This approach ensured that messages weren’t lost during temporary failures, aligning with my goal of reliable order processing.

+I also implemented the DLQ as OrderQueueDLQ to serve as a safety net for messages that repeatedly failed.
+I configured OrderQueueNew with a RedrivePolicy that moves messages to the DLQ after three failed attempts (maxReceiveCount: 3).
+This stopped infinite retries, which could have overwhelmed my system, and isolated problematic messages for me to debug later.
+For instance, if my Lambda encountered issues like malformed data or DynamoDB write errors, the message went to the DLQ, letting my system keep processing other orders while I investigated.
+Together, my use of visibility timeout and DLQ ensured robust error handling, minimized message loss, and maintained system stability in my event-driven architecture.

 ## Bonus: Exported CloudFormation Template
 Included is a CloudFormation template (`CF-Order-System.yaml`) that codifies the entire infrastructure, including SNS, SQS, Lambda, and DynamoDB resources.
 Deploy this template to recreate the system: